Manuela Darling-Gansser: Biography

 to school in Zurich.
 Darling-Gansser has lived in Italy, the United States, Japan and currently lives with husband Michael Darling and three children Miranda, Jason and Daniel in Sydney, Australia.
 She is fluent in English, Italian, French, German and Swiss German, as well as being able to converse in Spanish and Persian.

 Family history

-Darling-Gansser is part of a long line of cooks beginning with her great grandfather who in 1882 opened Ristorante Biaggi in Lugano.
-Her grandfather Ettore Biaggi trained in hotels in London, Paris, and St Petersberg and had a weekly radio cooking show before taking over the family restaurant.
+Darling-Gansser is part of a long line of cooks beginning with her great-grandfather who in 1882 opened Ristorante Biaggi in Lugano.
+Her grandfather Ettore Biaggi trained in hotels in London, Paris, and St Petersburg and had a weekly radio cooking show before taking over the family restaurant.
 Ristorante Biaggi's guests included the Aga Khan, Sir Austen Chamberlain, Benito Mussolini, General Guisan, Dolfuss, Mannerheim and King Farouk of Egypt.

 Professor Augusto Gansser-Biaggi, her father, is a geologist whose book Geology of the Himalaya earned him the award of the Patron's Medal of the Royal Geographical Society London.

 Published works

-Manuela Darling-Gansser along with Australian photographer Simon Griffiths has produced three food and travel books published by Hardie Grant Books:
+Darling-Gansser along with Australian photographer Simon Griffiths has produced three food and travel books published by Hardie Grant Books: